How to Prevent Damping Off in Seed Trays and Starter Pots

 Do not overfill cells or pots

 Use the right container size for the crop.
-Small cells are convenient, but if seedlings stay in them too long, roots fill the space quickly and moisture management becomes harder.
-Move plants to larger starter pots when they need more room.
+Small cells are useful, but if seedlings remain in them too long, roots become crowded and moisture management becomes more difficult.
+Move seedlings into larger starter pots when they need more room to grow.

-- A thin or darkened stem at the soil line
+- A thin, darkened, or pinched stem at the soil line

-- Surface mold or algae on the mix
+- White mold or algae on the media surface

-- Uneven emergence in one section of a tray
+- Uneven emergence in one area of the tray

-- Seedlings that look wilted even though the media is moist
+- Seedlings wilting even though the medium is still moist

 Use fresh seed

 Old seed may germinate slowly or unevenly.
-Slow germination keeps seeds in moist media longer, which raises the risk of decay.
-Purchase seed from reputable sources and store it properly.
+Slow germination means the seed sits in damp conditions longer, which increases the chance of decay.
+Buy seed from reliable sources and store it properly in cool, dry conditions.

 Sow at the right season

-Starting seedlings during cool, dark, low-light periods can be harder because moisture evaporates more slowly and seedlings grow more slowly.
-If you must start seed indoors in winter, pay extra attention to airflow and watering.
+Starting seedlings during cool, dark, low-light periods can be more difficult because moisture evaporates more slowly and seedlings grow more slowly.
+If you must start seeds indoors in winter, be especially careful with watering and airflow.

 Do not sow too deeply

-Seeds planted too deep take longer to emerge and are exposed to wet conditions for a longer period.
-Follow the seed packet instructions for depth.
-When in doubt, sow shallowly rather than deeply.
+Seeds planted too deeply take longer to emerge and remain vulnerable in moist conditions for a longer time.
+Follow the seed packet instructions for planting depth.
+If the instructions are unclear, err on the shallow side rather than burying seeds too deeply.

 A Practical Example